ReboreExplore/CHATtacker/README.md

 ## Results and Discussion

 1. **University Professor** - ***Prof. Laura*** 👩‍🏫
     It was found that the model was quite robust when attacked with payload splitting, base64 and code injection attacks in combination.
-Dictionary attack totally failed for my case.
+The dictionary attack totally failed in my case.

-    Individually, these attacks are not able to make the model vulnerable, owing to its robustness specially when it is assigned a role.
+    Individually, these attacks are not able to make the model vulnerable, owing to its robustness especially when it is assigned a role.
 But when combined, they are able to make the model give unsafe answers.
 It was however not tested in the newer models.

     Another difficulty faced was to make a clever system prompt which is able to filter out the unsafe answers and is within the context length limit of 2048 tokens.
 This made the scope defence mechanism quite limited.
-Clever filtering and seperate LLM evaluation were the only successful defences.
+Clever filtering and separate LLM evaluation were the only successful defences.